mcpython4-coding/Documentation/block/BlockChest.md

         attribute inventory: gui.InventoryChest.InventoryChest - the inventory of the chest

+        attribute loot_table_link: str - an link to an valid loot-table to roll into the inventory on next inv open

         static overriding attribute NAME: str - the name of the chest

         overriding function __init__ [...]